hgautam/kube-deployment-strategies/blue-green/single-service/README.md

 deployment "go-app-v2" successfully rolled out

 # Side by side, 3 pods are running with version 2 but the service object still sending
-# traffic to version.
+# traffic to version 1.
 Lets validate:
 $ service=$(minikube service go-app --url); while sleep 1; do curl "$service"; done